FelixOnline/v2/content/articles/2012-5-10-super-mutant-algae-declared-winner.md

  - /news/2436/super-mutant-algae-declared-winner
 imported: true
 comments:
+ - value: >
- - Well done imperial in getting 2 teams to the finalit was a fantastic evening for everyone  involved and a special thanks to all at BP for making Team Aspires very hard  and sometimes almost impossible task come to a deserved fruition to Simas Guy and last and certainly not least Edward A magnificent achievement well done Lads get the Passports looked out
+     Well done imperial in getting 2 teams to the final,it was a fantastic evening for everyone involved and a special thanks to all at BP for making Team Aspires very hard and sometimes almost impossible task come to a deserved fruition, to Simas, Guy and last and certainly not least Edward ,A magnificent achievement well done Lads get the Passports looked out.

 # Article Taxonomies
 categories: